YashSaxena21/REASONS/README.md

-# REASONS - A benchmark for REtrieval and Automated citationS Of scieNtific Sentences using Public and Proprietary LLMs
+# Attribution in Scientific Literature: New Benchmark and Methods

 # About
-This repository consists of the data as well as the codes for all the experiments conducted in the REASONS paper.
+This repository consists of the REASONS (REtrieval and Automated citationS Of scieNtific Sentences) dataset as well as the codes for all the experiments conducted in the paper.

 # Repository Structure
 The name of each file in the Code and Data folders specifically defines its purpose.